 Clearer communications to investors

 Clear, fair and not misleading promotional material and investment objectives are a priority for us.
-Find out more in our proposed remedies in the Asset Management Market Study final report.
+Find out more in our proposed remedies in the Asset Management Market Study final report and in the Policy Statement 19/4 (Asset Management Market Study – further remedies), as well as about the Consumer Research which was conducted as part of the Asset Management Market Study.

-These changes have a single aim, laid out in our Mission 2017:
+These changes have a single aim, laid out in our Mission:

 - to achieve a market that works well with firms competing on the value they deliver